Electronic properties, correlated topology and Green's function zeros: Hall Conductivity

 The many-body wavefunctions of the whole system are simply the tensor products of the wavefunctions for each $\vk$.
 With these exact wavefunctions in hand, we are able to compute quantities, such as Green's functions and susceptibilities via spectral decomposition.
 The determinant of the Green's function along high symmetry lines can be found in Fig.~\ref{fig:chern-spectrum}(b).
 Dispersive poles and zeros with different dispersion relationships are clearly visible.
 We also find numerically the topological index $N_3 = -2$ for this Green's function.

 The derivative of the charge-current susceptibility $\chi_{0j}(\vq, i\Omega)$, which has been shown to be an important part of the conductivity tensor $\sigma_{ij}$, can also be evaluated numerically using spectral decomposition, as we discuss in App.~\ref{app:spec}.
 Figs.~\ref{fig:chern-spectrum}(c-d) provide the values of the $xx$ and $xy$ components of $-i\lim_{\vq\rightarrow 0}\partial_{q_i}\chi_{0j}(\vq, i\Omega)$ with imaginary frequencies.
 Clearly, the transverse component of this quantity is a non-zero small value.
-However, it is far from the value of $N_3$.
+However, it is far from the value of $N_3$, a plot of which appears in Fig.~\ref{Fig:N3Variation} for the HK model.
 Thus, we can conclude that the backflow terms $\Delta N_3$ in Eq.~\ref{eqn:sigma-xy-N3-relation} are not negligible even if $\sigma'_{xy}$ does not contribute.

 We now comment on the extra term $\sigma'_{ij}(\vq, i\Omega)$ in the expression of the total conductivity tensor, which describes the current $\bm{j}_\vq$ response from the coupling term between the external gauge field and the interaction current operator $\bm{J}_{-\vq}'$.
 As we have already mentioned, this term is inherently a 6-and-more-point correlation function, and it cannot be represented by the exact Green's function.
 It amounts to an extra contribution to the backflow term $\Delta N_3$.